Search Free St. Clair County Records: Court, Divorce, Arrests & More

 The information below details how to obtain vital records in St. Clair through the Clerk, the County Vital Records Division, and the State Department of Health.

-Verify Someone’s Marital Status (Divorced or Married) via the St. Clair County Clerk’s Office
+Retrieving Marriage & Divorce Records via the St. Clair County Clerk’s Office

 Marriage records are available for marriages that took place from 1763 until now.
 The request can be delivered in person or via mail.
 Each certificate costs $15, and every extra copy $8.